 Launching A Business – The Right Way (And The Wrong Way)

 I’ve spent years working with big companies on major website launches, and client launches have typically fallen into two categories.
 The first category is the big high profile launch: fixed date, press releases, big launch team.
 The second is the quiet soft launch: Imperfect website, no press releases, small launch team.

 Which launch strategy do you think has typically been more effective?

 Without fail, the soft launch is more effective, and it has always been the strategy I recommend to clients.
 Now I’ll explain why.

 By doing a soft launch, you can do just that.
 You can slow-drip the release to your customers, and start to listen to their feedback.
 You can look at what your customers are doing on your website, whether or not they are buying, and what is preventing them from buying.
-You can then use this information to fine tune your offering so it is better designed to your customers needs.
+And you can then use this information to fine tune your offering so it is better designed to your customers needs.
 Then, and only then, can you consider your ‘big’ launch, because you will have a much better product to launch and you are going to get a much high conversion rate because of it.